Rajasenan

-Rajasenan is an Indian film director who has worked in Malayalam cinema.
+Rajasenan (born 20 August 1958) is an Indian film director who has worked in Malayalam cinema.
 He is one of the most successful directors in 90s Malayalam film industry.
 Rajasenan also worked in the TV serial industry.
 He directed some serials and also acted in some.
 He is mostly remembered for his association with actor Jayaram and the popular duo has worked together in 16 movies.

 Career

 He made his debut with the 1984 film Aagraham.
 His notable films include Kadinjool Kalyanam (1991), Ayalathe Adheham (1992), Meleparambil Aanveedu (1993), CID Unnikrishnan B.A., B.Ed (1994), Vardhakya Puranam (1994), Aadyathe Kanmani (1995), Aniyan Bava Chetan Bava (1995), Kadhanayakan (1997), The Car (1997), Sreekrishnapurathe Nakshathrathilakkam (1998), and Darling Darling (2000).
 Rajasenan also acted in the lead role in Bharya Onnu Makkal Moonnu (2009), which was also directed by himself.
 Rajasenan had Jayaram as his lead role in 16 of his 37 films (to date), of which the vast majority were hit movies.